demitri/qlsc/README.md

 ## 60 Second Segmentation Introduction

 If you’re not familiar with the QLSC scheme it would be better to start below.
 There are two classes defined in this package, `QLSC` and `QLSCIndex`.
 The QLSC scheme projects each of the six faces of a cube onto a sphere.
-Segmentation is performed on the cube fased and done in levels, where each level divides each bin into four.
-For example, `depth=2` divides each bin into four, then of those into four again, which is 2^(2*`depth`) (i.e. 16) bins per cube face, or 96 total bins. ("Pixels" and "bin" are used somewhat interchangably.)
+Segmentation is performed on the cube faces and performed in levels, where each level divides each bin into four.
+For example, `depth=2` divides each bin into four, then of those into four again, which is 2^(2*`depth`) (i.e. 16) bins per cube face, or 96 total bins. ("Pixels" and "bin" are used somewhat interchangeably.)

 The class can convert between (ra,dec) positions and the pixel number (*ipix*).